fate-events/facts-ir/index.md

 The IR system should be able to justify its recommendations or actions to users and other stakeholders, as well as be reliable at all times.
 This requires an understanding of the potential harms of using the system and of who is more likely to be affected.
 It also requires recourse avenues and processes for redress.

 ### Confidential IR
 The output or actions of the IR system should not reveal secrets.
-IR systems often combine extensive behavioral logs to model their users, which if not properly handled can result in unintended leakage of information.
+For example, IR systems often combine extensive behavioral logs to model their users, which if not properly handled can result in unintended leakage of information.

 ### Transparent IR
 The IR system should be able to explain why and how the suggested results were obtained to users and other interested stakeholders.
 Providing proper explanations may require to answer who the users and the stakeholders are.
 More broadly, the IR systems should be able to enable third parties to monitor and probe that they behave as expected.